 Renal cell carcinoma (RCC), which arises from renal tubular epithelium, is the most common cause of renal malignancy in adults.
 While a fraction of cases of RCC occur in association with hereditary disorders, most cases are sporadic.
 Important risk factors for RCC include smoking, acquired cystic disease of the kidney, nephrolithiasis, and chronic acetaminophen use.
 Clinical features of RCC include hematuria, flank pain, a flank mass, anemia, and weight loss.
 Patients may also present with paraneoplastic manifestations such as hypercalcemia and hypertension.
 The most important initial test is a contrast CT of the abdomen.
 The treatment of choice is surgical resection.
 RCC is notoriously resistant to classical chemotherapeutic agents.
 Early stage RCC with tumor growth limited to the kidney has a very good prognosis.

-- Most common malignancy of the renal parenchyma (85% of renal cancers in adults are RCC)
+- Prevalence: most common malignancy of the renal parenchyma (70% of renal cancers in adults are renal cell carcinoma)

 Epidemiological data refers to the US, unless otherwise specified.

 - Most renal cell carcinomas (RCCs) occur sporadically.

 - Approx. 4% of renal cell carcinomas are associated with hereditary factors.

 - Both forms show structural alterations of the short arm of chromosome 3 (3p) and subsequent alterations of the VHL gene.